-Evening: Alcatraz Island is just a short ferry ride from the San Francisco waterfront.
+Alcatraz Island is just a short ferry ride from the San Francisco waterfront.
 The historic prison's guided tour schedule changes daily, but evening and nighttime tours are frequently available.
 Check the dock listings posted throughout the island for that day's tour times and locations!
-Afterward, head back to San Francisco Maritime National Historical Park and spend the night at the adjacent Argonaut Hotel.
+Afterward, head back to San Francisco Maritime National Historical Park and spend the night in one of the area's local accommodations.

-Morning: The Fisherman's Wharf neighborhood offers dozens of great places to grab breakfast within walking distance of the Argonaut Hotel.
+The Fisherman's Wharf neighborhood offers dozens of great places to grab breakfast.
 Afterward, head across the bay – just a 40-minute drive – to Rosie the Riveter WWII Home Front National Historical Park.
 Daily guided tours and exhibits at the Visitor Education Center provide a unique insight into the contributions made by American civilians on the World War II home front.

 Head over to the Kirby Cove Campground at Golden Gate National Recreation Area and set up camp!
 This campground is shady, secluded, and offers a beautiful view of the Golden Gate Bridge.
 Reservations are available at recreation.gov.
 Once you get your camp set up, head over to the adjoining picnic area for an afternoon cookout, or take a stroll along the beach.